KristenLeach/TodoMVC/NOTES.md

     - marking items as complete/incomplete

 6. Deleting items from a list
+[X]

     lists
         name

     item
         id  description list_id

+        ** refactor button_to?

+7. User sign up and login

+8. Users have lists and can only see thier lists.

 -- when implementing a change, first ask: